bezzad/Downloader/README.md

 await downloader.DownloadFileTaskAsync(pack);
 ```

 So that you can even save your large downloads with a very small amount in the Package and after restarting the program, restore it again and start continuing your download.
 The packages are your snapshot of the download instance.
-If your download config has `OnTheFlyDownload`, the downloaded bytes ​​will be stored in the package itself.
-But otherwise, if you download on temp, only the downloaded temp files' addresses will be included in the package and you can resume it whenever you want.
+Only the downloaded file addresses will be included in the package and you can resume it whenever you want.
 For more detail see [StopResumeDownloadTest](https://github.com/bezzad/Downloader/blob/master/src/Downloader.Test/IntegrationTests/DownloadIntegrationTest.cs#L115) method

 > Note: Sometimes a server does not support downloading in a specific range.
 That time, we can't resume downloads after canceling.
 So, the downloader starts from the beginning.